csu-tropical/Springsteel.jl/README.md

 geometry-agnostic code via multiple dispatch.

 ### Future plans
-Support for CF-compliant NetCDF input and output will be added in the near future.
-Dedicated tiling implementations for 3D grids (RLZ, SLZ) and regular-grid output for 2D Cartesian grids (RR, RZ) are planned.
 Support for grid nesting using the cubic B-splines will be added in future versions.
 Interested users are welcome to contribute to improve the grid engine.
 Stay tuned for more functionality!